rjseymour66/RSO-docs/docs/records.md

 ****

 ## Update a record
-(Merchant accounts only)
+**(Merchant accounts only)**

 `PUT /api/v1/records/{recordId}`

-Retrieves a record by ID and updates the existing record object using the provided body parameters.
-You can only update record objects that were created using your registered merchant ID.
+Retrieves a record by ID and updates the existing record object using the body parameters.
+Update only record objects that were created using your registered merchant ID.

-### Path Parameters
+### Parameters

 **Path parameters**